Xgameisdabest/dotfiles/README.md

 - ```autoremove```: remove unused packages

 ## CONFIGURATION
-> [!NOTE]
-> This is a work-in-progress thing and it only appears on v3 and above

 Run this command to generate the config dir and the file itself:
 ```